n3wt0n/BlogPosts/019 - Azure Pipelines Trigger - Schedule.md

 We all know how to enable our Builds as CI Pipelines, and our Releases as CD Pipelines.
 No big deal there.

-But sometime it is necessary or just helpful to run some pipeline at defined intervals, or in a scheduled manner.
+But sometimes it is necessary or just helpful to run some pipeline at defined intervals, or in a scheduled manner.

 Let's see how, with the help of Azure Pipelines Schedule trigger.